qrbounty/qrbounty.github.io/_posts/2019-12-26-minecraft-jars.md

 ![It works!](/assets/images/2019-12-26/after.gif){: .center-image }

-Here's what our newly hacked together class file like decompiled:
+Here's what our newly hacked together class file looks like decompiled:
 ```java
 worldIn.func_184148_a(
 	(PlayerEntity)null,